This cozy chicken pot pie recipe is the ultimate comfort food.

 - Whisk egg yolk with 1 tablespoon water and brush it over the pie crust.
 (Optional: Sprinkle with fresh herbs and/or a pinch of kosher salt if desired).
 Use a small knife to cut a few slits into the crust to allow steam to escape.

 - Bake 35-40 minutes.
-Cover the edges of the crust with foil during the last 15 minutes to avoid over-browning.
+Cover the edges of the crust with foil during the last 15 minutes if needed to avoid over-browning.

 - Let the pie rest 10-15 minutes before cutting to thicken.